 Learning prioritisation skills can transform your life.
-Knowing your priorities can helps you be more productive, improve your time management skills and ensure you get more of your important work done without the stress and distraction.
+Knowing your priorities can help you be more productive, improve your time management skills, and ensure you get your important work done without stress and distraction.

 How to prioritise work and stay focused

 Here are 6 ways on how to prioritise work and stay focused.

 The first step to improve prioritisation at work is to prioritise your goals.
 By prioritising your goals, you get clear upfront about the results you want to achieve so you can prioritise your workload accordingly.

 When you are clear on your goals, it is simpler to prioritise your work.
 Prioritisation helps you clarify which tasks should be prioritised and which ones should not be.
 Prioritising workload in this way increases efficiency and productivity.